Burns and Smoke Inhalation

 All of these functions are potentially disrupted with burns, regardless of the severity of injury, source of damage, or the mechanism of burn.
 In general, the extent of the burn injury worsens as temperatures that the skin is exposed to increases.
 For example, with temperatures between 40-44ºC, enzymes begin to malfunction, proteins denature, & cellular pumps fail.
 With temperatures above 44ºC, this damage occurs faster than the skin cells can heal and injury develops.
 This injury typically exhibits three zones:

-The burn-specific assessment occurs during the secondary assessment and is focused on the following areas:
+The burn-specific assessment occurs during both the Primary and Secondary Assessments and is focused on the following areas (in addition to the ATLS survey):

 - Airway: Is there carbonaceous sputum?
-Soot Hair singed?
-If noted, patient may require prophylactic intubation or laryngoscopy/bronchoscopy.
+Soot?
+Hair singed?
+Stridor?
+Airway edema?
+If noted, a patient may require prophylactic intubation or laryngoscopy/bronchoscopy.

-- Breathing: Are there burns to lung or chest wall?
+- Breathing: Are there burns to the lung or chest wall?
 Gas/toxin inhalation?
-If noted, patient may require a variety of interventions, including an ABG to check pH, a carbon monoxide level, or an escharotomy, a procedure to release tension due to scar formation.
+Check pulse oximetry.
+If noted, a patient may require a variety of interventions, including an ABG to check pH, a carbon monoxide level, or an escharotomy, a procedure to release tension due to scar formation.

-- Disability/Exposure: Carefully examine all skin areas to determine wound location & depth, remove all jewelry.
+- Disability/Exposure: Carefully examine all skin areas to determine wound location & depth, remove all jewelry and clothing.
 This may require detailed drawings to document the injuries and to calculate the extent of burned tissue (discussed below in more detail).
-Decontaminate if burn is from chemical source
+Decontaminate if the burn is from a chemical source.

 - The circumstances & mechanism of injury